 The community awards and lightning talks were fun as always.
-My co-founder Kyle Redinger was scheduled to do a non-technical lightning talk about how to squat properly.
-(He’s a hardcore CrossFitter, gym owner, and coach.)
-He ended up having a conflict, so Tim Chadwick from Dyn took over, and I played Vanna White.
-And I mean white, as in White Gym Socks Clearly Visible On Skinny Legs.
+Together with Tim Chadwick from Dyn gave a non-technical lightning talk about how to squat properly.
 What good is a lightning talk if you don’t look goofy?

 The expo hall was great for us (VividCortex).
 I was so busy at the booth that I didn’t spend a lot of time visiting other booths.
 We certainly got our money’s worth from having this booth, and have already decided to commit early for next year’s event.